Haryanfe777/PromptOpt/README.md

 3) GET `/rag/status` to confirm `has_index` true and documents > 0

 How chat uses RAG:
-- No UI toggle required.
-If RAG index has documents, backend automatically retrieves top matches and appends them to the system prompt before calling the LLM.
+- If RAG index has documents, backend automatically retrieves top matches and appends them to the system prompt before calling the LLM.
 - The `provenance` array in the response shows short text snippets and sources used.

 ---

-## How to demo (5 minutes)
+## How to demo
 1) Login
    - Use `admin/admin` (seeded).
 Role badge shows “Admin”.
 2) Chat Demo